-Borrowers who show a stable job history are generally classified as minimum risks.
+Borrowers who show a stable job history are generally seen as a lower liability.
 Job-hopping, on the other hand, can send the wrong signal to your possible financiers.

-The three points above (and other intangibles) are considered during your credit risk reviewal.
+The three points above (and other intangibles) are considered during your credit risk review.

 Step 5: Understanding the golden equation

-Lower your variable costs as much as possible, so your trucking business can quickly turn in a profit.
+Lower your variable costs as much as possible so your business can turn in a profit.
 There are several ways you can go about doing this:

 1. Find the quickest and shortest route

-Address your vehicle’s maintenance problems as soon as you get wind of them — while they are still minor — before the issue becomes a full-blown maintenance disaster.
+Address your vehicle’s maintenance problems as soon as you get wind of them.
+In theory, this would help reduce costs before the issue gets worse.